-Sometimes he speaks out, occasionally even at a conference, and in New Zealand last year he annoyed at least a couple of family carers or supporters.
-What he is says is sometimes a little hard for others to hear (oops… perhaps he’s been around me too long?!), but what he says comes from his and our personal experience, what he observes, and from his heart.
-It also is often an uncomfortable truth, but probably far better coming from him than me.
+Sometimes he speaks out, occasionally even at a conference, and in New Zealand last year he annoyed at least a couple of family care partners or supporters.
+What he says is sometimes a little hard for others to hear (oops… perhaps he’s been around me too long?!), but what he says comes from his and our personal experience, as he observes things, and from his heart.
+It also is often an uncomfortable truth for some, definitely far better coming from him than me.

-We both know the physical and emotional load of being a family carer; we have been in that role a number of times, three times with people with dementia.
+We both know the physical and emotional load of being a family care partner; we have been in that role a number of times, three times with people with dementia.
 It is challenging, and we have a lot of guilt over decisions we know, in reality, we had to make.

-In fairness to highlighting another side to his words, I do believe that people with dementia are set up to become victims and to expect to be taken over from or to ‘give up’, and our families and carer or support person are set up to become martyrs, by the Prescribed Disengagement dished out to them upon diagnosis.
+In fairness to highlighting another side to his words, I do believe that people with dementia are set up to become victims and to expect to be taken over from or to ‘give up’, and our families and care partner or support person are set up to become martyrs, by the Prescribed Disengagement®️ dished out to us all upon diagnosis.
 However, recently it has been implied people with dementia do not understand the commitment, passion, love and care that our family support person provides.
 I object to that, and only say it makes my guilt much worse.

 I have been mildly concerned about publishing his guest blog, but after the last few days, decided it is after all, appropriate for my blog.
-I don’t want to piss anyone off, nor does he, but he is saying it exactly like he sees it.
+I don’t want to upset anyone, nor does he, but he is saying it exactly like he sees it.

 by Peter Watt, my Back Up Brain (B.U.B.)